sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-01-Analyzability.md

 - [Chris Murphy - Lecturer at Bryn Mawr](https://cs.brynmawr.edu/~cdmurphy/) who I was very lucky to work with previously on a software engineering course at the University of Pennsylvania
 - [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/B08X8ZXT15/) by Robert C. Martin, a book that I highly recommend and dramatically improved my own outlook on designing and writing software.

-# Analyzability
+---

-**Analyzability** is a core part of software **internal** quality, **Maintainability**.
-Specifically, with analyzability, we are interested considering "to what extent can the code be read and understood."
-This breaks down into two primary considerations:
+Analyzability breaks down into two primary considerations:

 * __Readability__: To what extent can we read and understand the code's **syntax**
 * __Understandability__: To what extent can we read and under the code's **semantics**